 Not a fan of a certain vegetable?
 Wrap it in puff pastry.
 We can almost guarantee you’ll have a different perspective.
 Asparagus works particularly well here.
 Cut long, half-inch strands of pastry dough, then wrap each strand around individual asparagus stalks.
 Bake until golden and serve piled high on a platter.
-It just takes two ingredients, perhaps some salt and pepper for the bold, and you’ve got a sophisticated appetizer ready to go.
+It just takes two ingredients, a dash of salt and pepper, and you’ve got a sophisticated appetizer ready to go.

-Try this recipe: Vegan Asparagus Spirals by The Viet Vegan
+Try this recipe: Vegan Asparagus Straws in Buttery Puff Pastry

 7 Vegan Wellington